m-lab/ndt7-client-cc/README.md

 For API documentation, see [include/libndt7/libndt7.hpp](include/libndt7/libndt7.hpp) for the full API.

-See [ndt7-client-cc.cpp](ndt7-client-cc.cpp) for a comprehensive, reference client example.
+See [ndt7-client-cc.cpp](ndt7-client-cc.cpp) for a comprehensive, reference client.

 ## Cloning the repository